MonriPayments/monri-ruby/README.md

 ### Example integration

-For a closer look at how our Ruby library works, clone our [example integration](https://github.com/monri-examples/monri-rails-online-payments).
-This includes commented code, highlighting key features and concepts, and examples of API calls that can be made using the library.
+For a closer look at how our Ruby library works, clone our [example integration](...)

 ### Running the tests
 To run the tests use :